Increasingly connected at the global level

 The Global Patent Prosecution Highway (GPPH) is a multilateral pilot, in which all national and regional patent offices can take part.
 The purpose of the multilateral GPPH is to speed up processing of patent applications through the sharing of work results.

 The DPMA joined the GPPH on 6 July 2015.
 Currently, 24 patent authorities worldwide participate in the GPPH.
-The Global PPH pilot replaces the existing bilateral Patent Prosecution Highway (PPH) agreements of the DPMA, except the PPH pilot with the State Intellectual Property Office of the People's Republic of China (SIPO).
-This bilateral agreement will be continued because SIPO has not joined the GPPH.
+The Global PPH pilot replaces the existing bilateral Patent Prosecution Highway (PPH) agreements of the DPMA, except the PPH pilot with the China National Intellectual Property Administration (CNIPA).
+This bilateral agreement will be continued because CNIPA has not joined the GPPH.
 Detailed information is available Protection outside Germany/PPH.

 Picture 1: iStock.com/BrianAJackson, Picture 2: DPMA